 Did you ever think about why so many groups give out things like "Community Achievement," "Outstanding Citizen," or "Good Neighbor" awards?
 It's a way to emphasize community values and honor others, sure.
 But it's also a great way to boost attendance at your fundraiser.
 The awardees will attend.
-Their families will attend--some of them with free tickets, but you can set a limit on these--and some of their friends will also pay to attend.
+Their families will attend, some with free tickets, but you can set a limit on these.
+Some of their friends will also pay to attend.

 Let's say your youth jazz band gives a benefit performance, and some audience members bring friends.
 Those friends probably weren't told anything more than, "Pick you up at 7:30."
-They have no idea that your group is providing important music instruction to replace the lack of it in the public schools, giving students something constructive to do after school.
-Even your existing members may be a little vague on the details.
+They have no idea that your group is providing important music instruction to replace the lack of it in the public schools.
+Even your existing members might be a little vague on the details.

 One way to counter this is to have your organization's most dynamic personality take the stage at intermission and tell people about the great work you're doing and how they can help continue and expand it.

 Attention to environmental goals when planning and implementing an event can boost attendance, audience excitement and participation, and media attention.
 It's particularly important for environmental organizations.

 There's no great mystery to creating a special-events budget: You list all your anticipated expenses in one column, enumerate what you expect to bring in from various intended activities, and finally subtract your expected expenses from your anticipated revenues to give you a total.